openpublishoperation/sql-docs-psprocesssing/sqlserver-cmdlets/sqlserver-module/vlatest/Restore-SqlDatabase.md

 ```

 ### -StopBeforeMarkAfterDate
-Specifies the date to be used with **StopBeforeMarkName** to determine the stopping point of the recovery operation.
+Specifies the date to be used with the *StopBeforeMarkName* parameter to determine the stopping point of the recovery operation.

 ```yaml
 Type: String